-239 A. Every health care provider shall submit data as required pursuant to regulations of the Board, 240 consistent with the recommendations of the nonprofit organization in its strategic plans submitted and 241 approved pursuant to § 32.1-276.4, and as required by this section.
-Such data shall include data and 242 information identifying any parent company of the health care provider and any subsidiary company of 243 the health care provider.
-Notwithstanding the provisions of Chapter 38 (§ 2.2-3800 et seq.) of Title 2.2, 244 it shall be lawful to provide information in compliance with the provisions of this chapter.
+A. Every health care provider shall submit data as required pursuant to regulations of the Board, consistent with the recommendations of the nonprofit organization in its strategic plans submitted and approved pursuant to § 32.1-276.4, and as required by this section.
+Such data shall include relevant data and information for any parent or subsidiary company of the health care provider that operates in the Commonwealth.
+Notwithstanding the provisions of Chapter 38 (§ 2.2-3800 et seq.) of Title 2.2, it shall be lawful to provide information in compliance with the provisions of this chapter.